Ladies, are you thinking about getting your first gun? Awesome!

 Drawbacks of a revolver

-Lower Capacity.
-Revolvers typically hold only 5-6 rounds, although manufacturers such as Smith & Wesson and Ruger, offer up to 8 round capacity on some models.
-Revolvers are also heavier than some semi-automatic pistols because of their all metal construction.
-Revolvers also have a longer and heavier trigger pull (in double action)…meaning that the trigger takes more effort to pull, making it more difficult to shoot accurately.
+Trigger Pull.
+Revolvers also have a longer and heavier trigger pull (in double action)…meaning that the trigger must be pulled a further distance and takes more effort to pull, making it more difficult to shoot accurately.

 Slower to Reload.
 Revolvers cannot be reloaded as quickly as a semi-automatic pistol.